From: ckmom002

 Date: 11-24-2006, 09:25 PM (19 of 19)

 With my 2 dd's I found that naps really kept them up late at that age.
 It also sounds like he wants to visit with you instead of sleeping.
 For a while our two girls (who share a room) were always calling for us.
 One night we decided to ignore them (since they were supposed to be sleeping).
 One of them finally came down the stairs to see why we didn't respond.
 We answered that they were supposed to be sleeping so we weren't going to go upstairs to see them.
 Once they figured they wouldn't get the attention, they stopped doing it (at least for about 6 months).
+I think the music is a great idea.
+He might not feel so alone in his room with it on.
+The problem with watching tv is that he won't learn to fall asleep without one.
+Could be a challenge when he gets older if he ever sleeps away from home...
+Best of luck!
+Kim

 User: LoveSewin

-Member since: 01-31-2006
+Member since: 01-31-2006 Total posts: 103 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-20693.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-20693.html